How Do You BEAT Lung Cancer?

 It starts with biomarker education, awareness and testing.
 Learn how early diagnosis, biomarker testing and targeted treatment can save lives.

 Unfortunately, not enough people are getting biomarker testing, especially within historically underrepresented communities.
-Biomarker testing early in a patient’s lung cancer journey may enable individuals to take advantage of potential treatment options that may improve their quality of life and their chances to beat lung cancer.
+Biomarker testing done early in a patient’s lung cancer journey can enable individuals to take advantage of potential treatment options that may improve their quality of life and their chances to BEAT lung cancer.

 How Much Do You Know About Biomarker Testing?